Gohla/pie/tutorial/src/2_incrementality/5_context/index.md

 Therefore, we can't calulate the size of `WriteStringToFile` and `FileTask`, which is an error.

 Boxing solves this because `Box<FileTask>` allocates a `FileTask` on the heap, and then creates a pointer to it.
-Therefore, the size of `Box<FileTask>` is the size of one pointer, and the infinite recursive definition of the size of `FileTask` is broken.
+Therefore, the size of `Box<FileTask>` is the size of one pointer, breaking the cycle in the size calculations.

 Note that this explanation [simplifies many aspects of Rust's size calculation](https://doc.rust-lang.org/nomicon/exotic-sizes.html).
 ```